 Project objectives - The City of Calgary’s role

-- Design and, in many cases, construct 11 roadways that will connect the ring road to southwest Calgary.
+- Design and, in many cases, build roads that connect the ring road to southwest Calgary.

-- Follow Council direction to “review the impacts and implications of the new ring road sections, evaluate solutions to mitigate impacts and approach the Province to discuss these solutions including options to fund improvements as part of the ring road program.”
+- Follow Council direction: “review the impacts and implications of the new ring road sections, evaluate solutions to mitigate impacts and approach the Province to discuss these solutions including options to fund improvements as part of the ring road program.”

-Through Council’s direction, we are reviewing the expected traffic pattern and volumes on Calgary’s southwest roads when the ring road opens.
-Based on those results, we will recommend any necessary changes to roads, so people can keep moving on the right roads after opening day.
+Council’s direction means we are reviewing the traffic patterns and volumes we expect on Calgary’s southwest roads when the ring road opens.
+Based on those results, we will recommend any changes to roads and intersections.

 Q4 2014-Q1 2015